 Is Coba pyramid closed to climbing?

-Coba Cenotes: Can it get more beautiful than Cenote Multun-ha?
+Coba Cenotes: can it get more beautiful than Cenote Multum-ha?

-There are three beautiful cenotes to visit 5 minutes away by car from Coba Pyramid: Cenote Multun-ha, Cenote Choo-ha and Cenote Tamcach-ha.
+There are three beautiful cenotes to visit 5 minutes away by car from the Coba pyramid: Cenote Multum-ha, Cenote Choo-ha and Cenote Tamcach-ha.
 The three Coba cenotes are entirely different, so if you have time, it would not be too repetitive to visit them all.

 You can swim in the three cenotes in Coba.
 I liked how they were carefully protected.
 Everybody was asked to shower before entering the site, to minimise the water pollution and keep it pure.

 We saw seven cenotes during our 14 days in Mexico.
-Was Cenote Multun-ha in Coba the most beautiful cenote in Mexico?
+Was Cenote Multum-ha in Coba the most beautiful cenote in Mexico?

 If you want to snorkel in the cenotes, check out this list of the best cenotes near Tulum for snorkelling.
 If you’re a diver, read this to choose the best cenote for diving.